briandowns/recipes/ciders/southern_caramel_pecan.md

 * Take an initial gravity.
 This reading should be around 1.066.
 * Add the airlock and place in a cool dark place

-## After about a week...
+## After about 2 weeks...

 * Siphon contents from the primary fermentation bucket into another vessel though only take the liquid
     * There could be up to an inch of sediment at the bottom.
 It’s dead yeast, yeast nutrient, and other things you don't really care about.
-* Add more water or vodka to a cleaned and sterilized airlock to the secondary carboy
+* Add more water or vodka to a cleaned and sterilized airlock on the secondary carboy
 * Let sit for another week.
 * Bottle condition or put under CO2 pressure.
+    * If put under CO2 pressure, I'd recommend 15 psi

 The cider is ready to drink once carbonated however it's best when aged.
 Try to let it sit for at least a month but better for 2+ months.